scoope3/ioc-topus/README.md

 ---

+---

-### Installation
+### Installation & Usage

-IOCTopus is a standard Python application.
+IOCTopus is packaged for easy installation.
+Using a virtual environment is strongly recommended.

 1.  **Clone the repository:**
     ```bash